Axiomatic-AI/ax-mcp/axiomatic_mcp/servers/equations/README.md

 **Parameters:**

-- `document` (Path, required): Path to the PDF or Markdown file to analyze
+- `document` (str, required): Path to the PDF or Markdown file to analyze
 - `task` (str, required): Task for equation checking (e.g., “check if E=mc² is correct”)

 **Returns:**